Awk Phansa Day - The Festival of Lights in Laos

 Awk Phansa Festival in Laos is considered a festival of lights held on the full moon day of the 11th month in the lunar calendar.
 Awk Phansa Festival features a great diversity of Buddhist traditions and cultural activities in Laos.

 Laos is one of the most beautiful destinations of rich culture and religion in Southeast Asia.
 Throughout the year, there is a great diversity of festivals and celebrations which have a strong bond with agricultural seasons and Buddhist holidays in Laos.
-You can check this out for deeper insights into significant festivals in Laos.
 Among the most significant Lao festivals, Awk Phansa Festival is a worthwhile occasion for visiting this laid-back country.

 On the 15th day of the 11th lunar month, Lao people celebrate Awk Phansa Festival as a mark of the end of Buddhist Lent.
 It usually occurs in September or early October, three months after Khao Phansa – the full moon day of the 8th lunar month marking the beginning of the rainy season.

-According to Lao tradition, Buddhist Lent is the annual three-month rains retreat known as Khao Phansa.
-The legend said that several monks who traveled during Khao Phansa and damaged local plantations as well as news of this event reached the Buddha.
+According to Lao tradition, Buddhist Lent is the annual three-month rain retreat known as Khao Phansa.
+The legend said that several monks who traveled during Khao Phansa and damaged local plantations, as well as news of this event, reached the Buddha.
 That’s the reason why monks and novices are required to stay in only one specific temple and not allowed to wander to other places during Buddhist Lent.
 It’s time for contemplation and meditation.

 Monks are praying at a temple in Awk Phansa Festival